Fierce competition in the SEO field is an ever-present challenge for e-entrepreneurs.

 1- Using Plugins on WordPress:

-If you use a content management platform (CMS) such as WordPress, there are many plugins available that allow you to easily add Schema Markup tags to your website without requiring in-depth technical knowledge.
+If you use a content management platform (CMS) such as WordPress, there are many plugins available that allow you to easily add Schema Markup tags to your website.

 Make sure the plugin is compatible with your version of Wordpress.